Mare Tranquillitatis: Apollo 11

 Mare Tranquillitatis was the landing site for the first crewed landing on the Moon on July 20, 1969, at 20:18 UTC.
 After astronauts Neil Armstrong and Buzz Aldrin made a soft landing in the Apollo 11 Lunar Module Eagle, Armstrong told flight controllers on Earth, "Houston, Tranquility Base here.
 The Eagle has landed."
-The landing area at has been designated Statio Tranquillitatis after Armstrong's name for it, and three small craters to the north of the base have been named Aldrin, Collins, and Armstrong in honor of the Apollo 11 crew.
+The landing area at has been designated Statio Tranquillitatis after Armstrong's name for it.
+Three small craters to the north of the base have been named Aldrin, Collins, and Armstrong in honor of the Apollo 11 crew.